Arachni/arachni-ui-web/README.md

         - Can set Global Dispatchers which are available to everyone.
         - Can set the system-wide default Dispatcher.
     - Settings
+        - Scan
+            - Allowed types.
             - Target whitelist using regular expressions.
             - Target blacklist using regular expressions.
             - Global scan limit -- Amount of active scans at any given time.
             - Per scan limit -- Amount of active scans at any given time per user.
  - Users can:
     - Manage, create and share Dispatchers with each other.
     - Manage, create and share Scan configuration Profiles with each other.